trunghieud/jogged-hours-project/README.md

-# Basic Project
+# Jogged-Hours-Project

-*Structure for creating a Basic project.*
+*Structure for creating an application which logs jogged hours into the system.*

 **Java 7**